-Risk Criteria Risk Level Description Deficit recovery Red This relates to 11 scheme employers who have no active contributing members in the Scheme where work is in progress to agree lump sum payments in lieu of contributions or cessation repayment plans, or scheme employers where repayment plans have been agreed but which are outside of the standard deficit recovery periods set out in the Pension Fund's Funding Strategy Statement.
-These plans have been negotiated with scheme employers in the interests of affordability, but where there is an increased risk that the Pension Fund will not recover all outstanding liabilities from the scheme employer.
-It is expected that valuation results for these employers will be issued by the Actuary in Q4, which will enable the Pensions Team to renegotiate existing repayment plans in line with their latest funding position.
+Risk Criteria Risk Level Description Deficit recovery Red This relates to 11 scheme employers who have no active contributing members in the Scheme where work is in progress to agree lump sum payments in lieu of contributions or cessation repayment plans or scheme employers where repayment plans have been agreed but which are outside of the standard deficit recovery periods set out in the Pension Fund's Funding Strategy Statement.
+These plans have been negotiated with scheme employers in the interests of affordability but where there is an increased risk that the Pension Fund will not recover all outstanding liabilities from the scheme employer.
 Non- payment of contributions or lump sum deficit repayments Red Scheme employers are monitored for non-payment of contributions and deficit lump sums.
-Where cases are identified, action will be taken in accordance with the Pension Fund's Administration Strategy and, where significant, reported to the Pensions Regulator in accordance with the Pensions Fund's policy on reporting breaches of the law.
-Funding Level Amber At 31 December, there were no issues to report.
-21 scheme employers had a funding level of less than 82% as at the 2013 Valuation with net pension liabilities of £66.2m.
-This is the funding level of the overall fund and the basis on which the Pension Fund's risk and return objectives and investment strategy is set.
-The same Investment Strategy is applied to all scheme employers.
-Where a scheme employer has a different liability profile and lower funding level than that of the overall Pension Fund, there is a risk that the investment strategy may not deliver and achieve the funding objectives for that individual employer.
-A further 78 scheme employers had funding levels of less than 82% but who are considered to be long term secure employers and are required under the regulations to provide access to the LGPS for their employees, for example the County Council and Academies.
+Where cases are identified, action will be taken in accordance with the Pension Fund's Administration Strategy and where significant reported to the Pensions Regulator in accordance with the Pensions Fund's policy on reporting breaches of the law.
+At 31 March 2017, there were no issues to report.
+Funding Level Amber 8 scheme employers had a funding level of less than 80% as at the 2016 Valuation with net pension liabilities of £9.5m.
+This is the funding level we have determined to be suitable to identify employers at risk in regards to their funding level as at the 2016 Triennial Valuation.
+A further 91 scheme employers had funding levels of less than 80% but who are considered to be long term secure employers and are required under the regulations to provide access to the LGPS for their employees, for example the County Council and Academies.
 These employers have been assessed as having a strong employer covenant and therefore their overall risk score has been adjusted to reflect this and consequently this group has moved to a green rating.
-This analysis is currently based on the results of the 2013 Valuation.
-The funding levels of scheme employers against the Fund as a whole will be updated when the individual employer results of the 2016 valuation have been certified in Q4.